 ANCDS GUIDELINES FOR DOCUMENTING CONTINUING EDUCATION CREDITS (CECs)

-Six broad areas of activity can be credited: meetings; workshops; post Masters degree courses audited; post Masters degree courses taken for credit; presentations or courses taught; workshops; publications.
+Six broad areas of activity can be credited: meetings, workshops, post Master's degree courses audited, post Master's degree courses taken for credit, presentations or courses taught, workshops, and publications.
 Examples of activities that are applicable to each area are summarized in the next section.

 The following section summarizes and provides examples of activities that can meet CEC requirements.
+Examples of supporting documents corresponding to these activities are also included.
 Please note that the activities listed under each continuing education category include but are not limited to the examples provided.
-Should questions arise regarding the acceptability of certain activities, they should contact the Board of Clinical Certification for clarification before submitting their application materials.
+Should questions arise regarding the acceptability of certain activities, they should contact the Board of Clinical Certification at [email protected] for clarification before submitting their application materials.

 Category 1 | Category 2 | Category 3 | Category 4 | Category 5 | Category 6